AlexanderP05/kickstarter-analysis/Written_Report_Template.md

 ### Challenges and Difficulties Encountered

+  The biggest challange I had and am still encountring was the manipul

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+- *What are two conclusions you can draw about the Outcomes based on Launch Date?*

   One thing that is almost immediately clear, is that the 'Successful' campaigns create a near standard distribution curve, with the 'Summer months' (May-August) being the best times to launch a campaign.
 Secondly, The relatively flat distribution of